Trepan-Debuggers/python2-trepan/docs/entry-exit.rst

 ===============================

-The simplest way to debug your program is to call run `trepan2` (or `trepan3k` for Python).
+The simplest way to debug your program is to call run `trepan2` (or `trepan3k` for Python 3).
 Give the name of your program and its options and any debugger options:

 .. code:: console